 Making money with your IP means profiting from the value created from your IP.
 There are different ways of doing this.
 Producing and selling products is one option.
-Selling your IP is a second option, and licensing out its rights is a third way.
-The question is which is the best option for your IP?
+Selling your IP is a second option, and licensing out its rights is the third way.
+The question is, which is the best option for your IP?

 Sell the IP

-When the inventor of one of the most famous boys action figure sold his patent to the worlds largest toy company, he was given a choice.
+When the inventor of one of the most famous boys’ action figures sold his patent to the world’s largest toy company, he was given a choice.
 He could sell it for $100,000 or ”license” it for $50,000 upfront plus a one percent royalty once sales exceeded $7 million.
 He sold it for $100,000 and lost out on an estimated $20 million in royalties over the next 30 years.

-If your IP is average or non-spectacular, and the revenues are not significant, then selling the IP would be a good option if it’s fairly valued or even over-valued by the buyer.
+If your IP is average or non-spectacular, and the revenues are insignificant, then selling it would be a good option if the buyer’s fairly valued or even overvalued.

 Start a Business

-If you go this route, and run out of money, it’s very difficult to switch to another option.
+If you go this route and run out of money, it isn’t easy to switch to another option.
 You scramble to cut costs and try to figure out a way to get more money.
 It’s desperation time.
 You head off to quickly try to find a way to generate cash with your IP by licensing it.
 The problem is you didn’t plan for this option, and your’ now licensing out of desperation to find a partner before you run out of money.

 I often speak with inventors who wind up in this situation.
-In one case, the inventor created a new zipper technology and spent all his money getting patents, developing prototypes, and trying to find customers.
+In one case, the inventor created a new zipper technology and spent all his money getting patents, developing prototypes, and finding customers.
+But he wasn’t successful because all he was doing was throwing his IP against the “licensing wall,” hoping something would stick.
 When that failed, he tried switching to licensing it.
-But he wasn’t successful because all he was doing was throwing his IP against the “licensing wall” hoping something would stick.
 He spent years doing the same thing over and over only to wind up back where he started – a great IP with no money and resources to get it into the market.

 License the IP

 The third option is to license your intellectual property to one or more companies in return for paying you a royalty on sales.
-This is far easier and less risky than setting up your own business.
+That is is far easier and less risky than setting up your own business.

 Licensing lets you control your IP rights.
-You rent out (i.e license out) the rights to make, use, and sell it to other companies.
+You rent out (i.e., license out) the rights to make, use, and sell it to other companies.
 Licensing is a faster way to get your intellectual property to market.
-It can be done in months vs. the average two years it takes to start and grow a new business.
-Licensing let’s you leverage your IP rights and divide them geographically or by distribution channel.
+You can do it in months vs. the average two years it takes to start and grow a new business.
+Licensing lets you leverage your IP rights and divide them geographically or by distribution channel.
 You can also keep some or all the rights for specific markets or product formats.
 It reduces your downside risk, and your upside is the royalty rate.

-One of my clients used this strategy to successfully launch their product in Europe.
-We licensed a large distribution company and gave them sub-licensing rights to several countries in Western and Central Europe.
-In this case, they had rights to produce and sell, and could also generate revenue by licensing other companies in different countries.
+One of my clients used this strategy to launch their product in Europe successfully.
+We licensed a large distribution company and gave them sub-licensing rights to several Western and Central European countries.
+In this case, they had rights to produce and sell and could also generate revenue by licensing other companies in different countries.

 Which is the Best Option For You?